Allioux Lake: Geography

 Lac Allioux has a length of 4.3 km with a strongly indented periphery, a maximum width of 1.6 km and an altitude of 863 m.
 This lake is mainly fed by two streams (coming from the east), a stream coming from the south, a stream (coming from the west) and the discharge of a set of lakes including Mornay, Sifrine, MacLeod and Petit lac MacLeod.

-From the mouth of Lac Allioux, the current first descends on 8.9 km towards the north by the Green stream which crosses Lake Bignell (length: 1.1 km; altitude: 847 m); on 4.2 km towards the south-east following the course of an unidentified stream; on 54.1 km first towards the south-east, the south, then the south-west, following the course of the Sainte-Anne River, which crosses downtown Beaupré, to the northwest shore of the Saint Lawrence River.
+From the mouth of Lac Allioux, the current first descends on 8.9 km towards the north by the Green stream which crosses Lake Bignell (length: 1.1 km; altitude: 847 m); on 4.2 km towards the south-east following the course of an unidentified stream; on 54.1 km first towards the south-east, the south, then the south-west, following the course of the Sainte-Anne River, which crosses downtown Beaupré, to the northwest shore of the St. Lawrence River.